 Again, this resume example focuses on skills that might be valuable for someone looking for a position in the hospitality industry.
 When you write your own resume, you might feel a bit confused about which skills you should include in your resume, If so, it may help to review a list of skills for resumes.

 Essentially, the resume above includes personal contact information, a skills profile, and employment history, followed by education and other details that may help the job hunter get selected for an interview.

 But what if you don’t have much job experience?
 In that case, you may prefer to highlight your education, including your degrees, diploma and any achievements, as well as your GPA (if it’s solid).
-Here’s a look at some resume examples for college students and recent graduates.
-Or perhaps a resume geared toward an entry level position might be a better fit.
+Or perhaps a resume geared toward an entry-level position might be a better fit.